almostengr/almostengrwebsite/website/docs/projects/light-show-extender.md

 What I decided to do was to create my own jukebox implementation of the light show using my website.
 My implementation of this project, was designed to have only the features that I desired to be included.
-This mainly consisted of users being able pick one of the songs that that they wanted to hear and the Falcon Pi Player, play those songs in the order in which they were requested.
+This mainly consisted of users being able pick one of the songs that that they wanted to hear.

 The first phase of this project was to set up a page on the website that could accept requests from the viewers.
 It also included setting up an API (Application